 Marty Zigman

-Holding all three official certifications, Marty is regarded as the top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. He is a former Deloitte & Touche CPA and has held CTO roles.
-For over 30 years, Marty has produced leadership in ERP, CRM and eCommerce business systems.
-Contact Marty to set up a conversation.
+Holding three official certifications, Marty is widely recognized as a top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. A former Deloitte & Touche CPA and technology executive with CTO roles, he brings over 35 years of leadership in ERP, CRM, and eCommerce business systems.
+Contact Marty to engage directly.

 10 thoughts on “NetSuite Trial Balance Setup for Accountants

-Hi Marty,
+1. Hi Marty,

 I’ve just come across Sandi’s question above, after searching the internet.
 I have exactly the same issue.
 For some accounts, such as “1000 – Checking”, the Trial Balance report for a particular date shows one amount but when you then click on that amount to drill down to the account detail, it shows a balance for that date which is different to the one shown on the Trial Balance report.
 The difference is the starting balance for the account, i.e. the balance shown at the very top of the general ledger for that account.
 I presume that’s a balance before any other transaction has ever been posted to that account.
 When calculating the balance, the General Ledger report includes that starting balance, but the Trial Balance report discards it.
 Any idea why?

-Thanks for the reply, Marty.
+2. Thanks for the reply, Marty.
 I’m not sure how that balance ended up there.
 I’m using a SuiteCloud Developer Network “testdrive” account which was already set up with sample data when I joined SDN.
 When I look at the General Ledger report I see a balance of -3184 at the top, followed by an actual journal entry transaction for the opening balance of 150,000.
 However, in the balance column, that makes the running balance 146,816 on the date of the “opening balance” journal entry.
 I am developing using SuiteTalk and this balance of -3184 can be seen by calling getPostingTransactionSummary.
 It returns a PostingTransactionSummary with an amount of -3184 and a null period.
 If I do a transaction search to return all transactions, there is no transaction for that amount.
 I could find no documentation about what it means to get a posting transaction summary with a null period.
 I also couldn’t find any way to create a new account with such a balance.

-9. We are working on a Hyperion planning implementation for a customer who is also implementing netsuite.
+3. We are working on a Hyperion planning implementation for a customer who is also implementing netsuite.
 We are trying to load a monthly TB to the Planning application.

 According to the netsuite team, it is not possible to get trial balance extracts without additional custom api/other tech solutions.